from The Daily Mirror, by Harold Farnshaw

 Illustration from the 'Sherlock Holmes' novel 'The Sign of Four' (1912), and a cover for The Passing Show (9 October 1920).

-Earnshaw served with the Artists' Rifles during World War I, enlisting with the Royal Sussex Regiment as a Lance Corporal in November 1915.
-He lost his right arm from an exploding shell during the Battle of the Somme in February 1917.
-Not willing to give up, the injured artist trained himself how to draw, paint and write with his left hand, and managed to continue his career as an illustrator.
-Only months after losing his arm, the magazine The Graphic published a series of drawings from his sketchbook, chronicling his experiences in a war hospital.
+In 1914, the First World War broke out.
+Earnshaw served with the Artists' Rifles, enlisting with the Royal Sussex Regiment as a Lance Corporal in November 1915.
+During the infamous Battle of the Somme, on 13 February 1917, an exploding shell ripped off his right arm, injured him in the back and in one of his legs.
+While other artists would've regarded this as a career-ending injury, Earnshaw trained himself to draw, paint and write his left hand.
+Only five months after losing his arm, the magazine The Graphic published a series of drawings from his sketchbook, chronicling his experiences in a war hospital.
+Earnshaw also purchased an artificial hand, a mahl stick holder (to hold his hand while painting) and a device to hold a snooker cue.

 The Pater